Warning

 cd build

 Now we have to generate the project files for the given platform and compiler.
 The required CMake command varies slightly depending on the operating system.
-Within the environment, go to the trex/Application/build
+Within the environment, execute the compile script for your platform:

 Regarding switches, TRex offers a couple of additional options, with which you can decide to either compile libraries on your own or use existing ones in your system/environment path – see next section.